Wytamma/rstudio-hpc/README.md

 }
 ```

-While the functions are running you can do other things e.g. check the que status
+While the functions are running you can do other things e.g. check the que status.
 ```bash
 qstat -u jc220896
 ```